Tes3awy/OpenCV-3.2.0-Compiling-on-Raspberry-Pi/README.md

 	$ sudo make clean

+	# Sometimes using multicores can cause problems, so if you face any problems just execute
+	$ sudo make
-	# Sometimes using multicores can cause problems, so if you face any problems just execute $ sudo make , but keep in mind that it will take much longer so be patient as much as you can and grab your cup of tea.
+	# but keep in mind that it will take much longer so be patient as much as you can and grab your cup of tea or coffee :p.

 # Step 13:
 installing the build prepared in step 11